mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 ### Presentation Outline

 #### MeetUp Promises

-Martin will provide
+Martin will provide :

-  an overview of concepts and themes in Artificial Intelligence,
+*  an overview of concepts and themes in Artificial Intelligence,
-    including a review of the field today (notably deep learning)
+     + including a review of the field today (notably deep learning)

-  his perspective on Artificial General Intelligence.
+*  his perspective on Artificial General Intelligence.

 #### Ideas

 Basic philosophical ideas -
 -  Not the meat of the talk...

-The past
+The past:

-  Chess
+*  Chess
-  Jeopardy
+*  Jeopardy
-  Driverless cars
+*  Driverless cars

-Current cycle focussing on Deep Learning
+Current cycle focussing on Deep Learning :

-  - GPU : Turning point
+*  GPU : Turning point
-  - Data : More important than realised
+*  Data : More important than realised
-  - New thinking :
+*  New thinking :
-      Sigmoids out, ReLUs in
+     +    Sigmoids out, ReLUs in
-      Dropout
+     +    Dropout
-      Batch normalization
+     +    Batch normalization
-      Networks for the whole stack
+     +    Networks for the whole stack
-  - Better-than-expected
+*  Better-than-expected
-      Convolutional networks for images
+     +    Convolutional networks for images
-      Word Embedding
+     +    Word Embedding
-      Transfer learning
+     +    Transfer learning

-What can be done now
+What can be done now :

-  - audio : In Android
+*  audio : In Android
-  - vision : ImageNet, google house numbers
+*  vision : ImageNet, google house numbers
-  - translation : google translate (yes, compressed)
+*  translation : google translate (yes, compressed)
-  - labelling of images :
+*  labelling of images :
-  - reinforcement learning :
+*  reinforcement learning :

-How far can Deep Learning take us? lots of fruit now found to be 'hanging low' building ladder to the moon
+How far can Deep Learning take us?

+*   lots of fruit now found to be 'hanging low'
+*   building ladder to the moon

 How about Real AI?

-  Substrate for brain may be poor for 'higher order thinking' 'Thought process' of AI may be very different (compare pre- and post- internet search strategies)
+*   Substrate for brain may be poor for 'higher order thinking'
+*   'Thought process' of AI may be very different (compare pre- and post- internet search strategies)

-  Conscious thought is the water's surface, whereas mind is the ocean
+*   Conscious thought is the water's surface, whereas mind is the ocean

-  Deep Learning frontier is being pushed by competitions
+*   Deep Learning frontier is being pushed by competitions
-    Need to figure out competitive 'thinking' data/interactions (rather than 1 per researcher)
+    +   Need to figure out competitive 'thinking' data/interactions (rather than 1 per researcher)